isabella232/sign-integrations.en/help/coupa/install.md

 topic: Integrations
 ---

-# [!DNT Coupa] Installation Guide{#coupa-installation-guide}
+# [!DNL Coupa] Installation Guide{#coupa-installation-guide}

 [**Contact Adobe Sign Support**](https://adobe.com/go/adobesign-support-center)

 ## Overview {#overview}

-This document explains how to configure your Adobe Sign account to integrate [!DNT Coupa BSM Suite] instance for getting signatures.
+This document explains how to configure your Adobe Sign account to integrate [!DNL Coupa BSM Suite] instance for getting signatures.

 Prerequisites:

 * Subscription to Adobe Sign Enterprise, Adobe Sign Developer Edition, or Adobe Sign Enterprise Trial
 * Adobe Sign administrator access
-* [!DNT Coupa BSM Suite] Standard or Advanced instance
+* [!DNL Coupa BSM Suite] Standard or Advanced instance

 The high-level steps to complete the integration are:

-* Configure an Adobe Sign Group for use with [!DNT Coupa BSM Suite]
+* Configure an Adobe Sign Group for use with [!DNL Coupa BSM Suite]
-* Connect [!DNT Coupa BSM Suite] to Adobe Sign
+* Connect [!DNL Coupa BSM Suite] to Adobe Sign
-* Create an Adobe Sign webhook for notifying your [!DNT Coupa BSM Suite] instance
+* Create an Adobe Sign webhook for notifying your [!DNL Coupa BSM Suite] instance

-## Configure Adobe Sign Group for [!DNT Coupa BSM Suite] {#configure-adobe-sign-for-coupa}
+## Configure Adobe Sign Group for [!DNL Coupa BSM Suite] {#configure-adobe-sign-for-coupa}

-To have a dedicated usage of Adobe Sign for [!DNT Coupa] within your organization, the administrators must create an Adobe Sign group specifically for [!DNT Coupa BSM Suite] usage.
+To have a dedicated usage of Adobe Sign for [!DNL Coupa] within your organization, the administrators must create an Adobe Sign group specifically for [!DNL Coupa BSM Suite] usage.
 This Adobe Sign group should have a single group admin user account that acts as the service account.
 Since this service account is used for all signature requests, it should be kept anonymous, for instance `Legal@xyz.com`, `Purchasing@xyz.com`, `CoupaCLM@xyz.com`, or else, rather than personal, such as `Bob.Smith@xyz.com`.

 ### Create a User and Group in Adobe Sign {#create-sign user-group}